 Learn about public health and counseling principles from a global perspective.

-Integrate your public health education with your clinical counseling training through the use of community projects/internships that will enhance clinical and community-based skills both within the United States and/or internationally.
+Integrate their public health education with their clinical counseling training through community projects/internships that enhance their clinical and community-based skills within the United States and/or internationally.

-Enhance understanding of the scope of public health issues surrounding individual patients and their relationships to their families and their larger communities.
+Enhance understanding of the scope of public health issues surrounding individual patients and their relationships with their families and their larger communities.

-Combine the advocacy agendas proposed by both the public health and counseling fields to most effectively address patients’ problems.
+Combine the advocacy agendas proposed by both the public health and counseling fields to most effectively address individual and group problems.

-A bachelor's degree from an accredited institution with a recommended GPA of 3.0 or better in the major course of study.
+A bachelor's degree from an accredited institution with a recommended GPA of 3.0 or better.

-Completion of at least three Psychology courses, to include Introductory Psychology, with grades of "B" or better in each.
+Completion of at least three Psychology courses (must include Introductory Psychology) and an Elementary Statistics course, with grades of "B" or better in each.

 Three letters of recommendation.
-The letters must be of a professional not personal nature and one a health professional.
+The letters must be of a professional, not personal nature and one from a health professional.
 If the student has been out of school five years or less, at least one letter must come from a professor.

-Knowledge of the profession through work or volunteer experience.
+Knowledge of the Public Health profession through work or volunteer experience.

 An interview with the Counseling department (by invitation only).

-International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
-TOEFL/IELTS results are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia, and New Zealand).
+International applicants should visit our International page for detailed information on admission requirements and application procedures.
+Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia, and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.

-Graduate students who have been accepted into a degree program and are enrolled for at least six credits per semester are eligible to apply for financial aid.
-Please visit www.arcadia.edu/finaid for information regarding available aid options and visit www.arcadia.edu/gradfinaidapply to complete required forms online.
+Graduate students who have been accepted into a degree program and are enrolled for at least 6 credits per semester are eligible to apply for financial aid.
+Please visit our Financial Aid page for information regarding available aid options, and visit our Graduate Financial Aid page to complete required forms online.

-May be available to graduate students registered for at least nine credits per semester.
+Graduate Assistantships/Graduate Student Employment may be available to graduate students registered for at least 9 credits per semester.
 Students may apply for assistantships/graduate student employment upon acceptance and registration.
-Questions regarding graduate assistantships should be directed to the Office of Graduate & Undergraduate Studies at 215-572-2925.
+Questions regarding graduate assistantships should be directed to the Office of Graduate and Undergraduate Studies at 215-572-2925.

-Graduate students are eligible to borrow through the Federal Direct Stafford Loan and Federal Direct Graduate PLUS Loan programs provided they are taking at least six credits per semester (in the summer, six credits over all summer sessions combined satisfies this requirement).
-For more information, visit www.arcadia.edu/finaid.
+Graduate students are eligible to borrow through the Federal Direct Stafford Loan and Federal Direct Graduate PLUS Loan programs provided they are taking at least 6 credits per semester (in the summer, 6 credits overall summer sessions combined satisfies this requirement).
+For more information, visit our Financial Aid page.